ChaitanyaRS06/Team-Thuderbolts/PROJECT_DETAILS.md

                       │
                       ▼
 ┌─────────────────────────────────────────────────────────────────────┐
-│  NODE 7: GENERATE ANSWER                                             │
+│  NODE 8: GENERATE ANSWER                                             │
 │  ─────────────────────────                                           │
 │  • Compile context from ALL sources:                                 │
 │    - Uploaded documents (with page numbers)                          │
 │    - UVA resources (with URLs)                                       │
-│    - GitHub repositories (with repo names)                           │
-│    - Web search results (with URLs)                                  │
+│    - GitHub repositories (with repo names and links)                 │ │    - Google Drive files (with file names and links)                  │ │    - Web search results (with URLs)                                  │
 │  • Generate comprehensive answer with citations                      │
 │  • Agent: Generator Agent (Claude)                                   │